efeelize/eng/kaiyan/value/book_deep_work.md

 ## 3）methodically /məˈθɑːdɪkli/ [有方法地；有系统地]

 ## 4)rigorous /'rɪɡərəs/ [adj.严格的，严谨的]
-> rigorous means it's strict,you might have a very rigorous.
+> rigorous means it's strict,you might have a very rigorous.so you might have a very rigorous schedule,and that means that maybe your schedule is very tight.you have to fit in a lot of different things,or maybe you might undergo a very rigorous test.

 ## 5)apply/put good/strong work ethic
 > it is a common phraase that we have.it's related to ethics like morals,but really this just means how hard you do work,if you have a good work ethic,it means you work hard.and when you have a strong work ethic,you usually do everything on time.you don't miss the deadline.